 - PEP-FF – this is for Venezuelan citizens.

 According to ExpatGroup, the visa agency we partnered with, they have been submitting visa applications online without issues and have been receiving visa approvals since the coronavirus pandemic started.

 How to Apply for a Colombia Marriage Visa

-The Colombian visa process is fairly easy.
-Also, it’s done online.
-You can apply for a Colombia marriage visa online here.
+The Colombian visa process is fairly easy as it’s done online.
+You can apply for a Colombia visa online here.
 This application will require scans of all required documents in PDF files plus the photo in jpg format.
 In addition, a detailed guide for applying online is found here.

 - Photocopy of the first page of your valid passport where your personal data is displayed.